themartiancompany/.github/profile/README.md

 If you have doubts go ask Elon Musk, but it's not he will tell you all the truth anyway.

-And by the way he can always lie after all, he's an human.
+And by the way he can always lie, he's an human after all and he has no obligations to tell the truth to anybody.